viggnah/wso2-apim-monetization-docker/README.md

 ![Stripe](./repo-images/dynamic-billing-usage.png)

 ## Before you start
 1. Install Rancher (I have only tested on Rancher, others like Docker Desktop may also work.
-Also, I used Moby container engine, not containerd.)
+Also, I used Moby container engine, not containerd.).
+Ideal to allocate about 4-6 cores and 4-8 GB memory in Rancher (Preference > VM).
 2. Install docker compose.
 3. Create a Stripe account at https://dashboard.stripe.com/ if you don't have one.
 You need a couple of keys to connect WSO2 API Manager to Stripe.
 It's not a big deal, I'll explain:
     - Create a sandbox for testing, Stripe used to call this Test mode until recently.